gradle/gradle/design-docs/gradle-2.0.md

 ## All Gradle scripts use UTF-8 encoding

 * Change Gradle script parsing to assume UTF-8 encoding.
+* Prefer character encoding specified by the server, if any.
+* Update user guide to mention this.

 ## Upgrade to most recent Groovy 2.x